 Lundberg Family Farms is proud of our strong grower network.
 We regularly review our carefully selected growers, handlers and processors to ensure food safety regulations and agricultural standards are consistently met.
 The vast majority of the rice used in our products comes from California.
 All of the rice in our 1 pound, 2 pound, 4 pound and 12 pound bags comes from California.
 Our wild rice is sourced from California, Minnesota and Canada.
 We also source rice from our growers and processors in the Southern United States.
 We do this when we have challenging growing conditions that reduce yields in the field, or when demand grows substantially faster than we anticipate.
 When rice is sourced from the Southern United States, it typically is in 25 pound bags, and labeled as “American”, rather than “California”, such as “American Long Grain”, rather than “California Long Grain”.

 The FDA data released in 2012 and 2013 is not brand-specific, nor is the Consumer Reports 2014 article.
-We cannot speculate on what others find, but do report on the results of our own testing, as shown in our three years’ of data posted on our website.
+We cannot speculate on what others find, but do report on the results of our own testing, as shown in our four years of data posted on our website.

 The Codex Alimentarius Commission, more commonly referred to as “Codex”, is a commission established in 1963 by the Food and Agriculture Organization of the United Nations (FAO) and the World Health Organization (WHO) to develop harmonized international food standards, guidelines and codes of practice to promote safer and more nutritious food for consumers worldwide and ensure fair food trade practices.
 It also promotes coordination of all food standards work undertaken by international governmental and non-governmental organizations1.
 These standards are established after years of rigorous study and debate among participating nations.

-At its July 2014 meeting in Geneva, Switzerland, Codex adopted a maximum level for arsenic in rice of 0.2/kg, or 200 parts per billion (ppb) and agreed to develop a code of practice to help countries comply.
+At its July 2014 meeting in Geneva, Switzerland, Codex adopted a maximum level for arsenic in white rice (polished rice) of 0.2 mg/kg, or 200 parts per billion (ppb) and agreed to develop a code of practice to help countries comply.